Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 Official U.S. website

-has a few Study/Research Awards for graduating seniors that combines further language study and independent research, placed at a local university outside of Tokyo.
+has very few Study/Research Awards for graduating seniors that combines further language study and independent research, placed at a local university outside of Tokyo.
 Two years of language study is required.
-Fields of study in Japan Studies, Pacific Rim Relations, Critical Issues of Contemporary Society, Transnational Issues of Global Society, or Education. in teaching assistant fellowships in Japan.
+Fields of study in Japan Studies, Pacific Rim Relations, Critical Issues of Contemporary Society, Issues of Global Society, or Education. in teaching assistant fellowships in Japan.
 There are no English Teaching Assistant Awards sent to Japan.
-For 2017-18 awards, online application opens on March 31, 2016 and closes on October 11th, 2016.
+Online application is generally due in early October.

 Other opportunities in Japan